Student Handbook

 Behavior that interrupts the teaching and learning process and/or violates school or district policies may result in one or more of the following consequences or interventions:

-- Mediation: Mediation may be available as a disciplinary consequence when deemed appropriate by the school and if both parties agree.
+- Restorative Conference: Conferences may be available as a disciplinary consequence when deemed appropriate by the school and if both parties agree.

 - Loss of Privilege: Students may lose privileges as a result of inappropriate behavior, and/or unexcused absences.
 Examples of loss of privileges include, but are not limited to: loss of parking privileges, open campus restrictions, attendance at extracurricular activities, and campus access restrictions (ex. loss of access to the Activities area during the day).
 Time for loss of privilege will be reviewed on a case-to-case basis.